shreya22010/Obstacle-Detection-LIDAR/README.md

-Obstacle Detection Using LIDAR Data
+Obstacle Detection Using LIDAR Data Obstacle Detection Using LIDAR Data

-This project was developed as part of the MIT Bangalore Hackathon 2025 in the Robotics category.
+This project was developed for the MIT Bangalore hackathon.
-The main goal was to process LIDAR data and detect obstacles in a simulated environment with high accuracy.
+The aim was to process LIDAR sensor data to detect obstacles in the environment and determine their positions.

-Overview
-The system processes LIDAR sensor input, cleans and preprocesses the data, and then identifies obstacles in the path.
-It is designed to assist in autonomous navigation by providing real-time detection of obstacle positions.
+My Contribution

+I worked on identifying and implementing Python functions to handle the data processing and detection steps.
+This included:

+Reading and parsing LIDAR data

+Filtering and cleaning the data for accuracy

+Detecting the presence of obstacles based on distance thresholds

+Outputting the detected obstacle positions

+I created multiple working versions of the code so we could test slightly different approaches and compare results.
+This helped ensure the system could reliably detect obstacles under different conditions.

-Technologies Used
+Tools and Libraries Used

-- Python
+Python
-- NumPy
-- Matplotlib
-- LIDAR datasets

-Repository Structure
-- scripts folder contains the Python scripts for data preprocessing, detection, and visualisation.
-- Obstacle_Detection_Report.docx contains the complete documentation and results.
-- README.md contains the summary of the project.

-Project Report
-The complete documentation is available in the file Obstacle_Detection_Report.docx in this repository.

-My Role
-I was responsible for collecting and cleaning the LIDAR datasets, developing parts of the obstacle detection logic,
-and contributing to the preparation of the project report.

-Hackathon Context
-This work was part of the MIT Bangalore Hackathon 2025 under the Robotics category.
+NumPy – for numerical computations and data handling

+Matplotlib – for plotting and visualizing LIDAR readings

+Math functions – for coordinate and distance calculations